vikasvardhanv/Synapse/README.md

 Note: `nvm` only works on Mac and Linux.
 If you are using Windows, you may have to find an alternative.

-**3. Set up Chef OAuth application**
+**3. Set up Synapse OAuth application**

 Go to the Convex [dashboard](https://dashboard.convex.dev/team/settings/applications/oauth-apps) and create an OAuth application.
-The team you use to create the application will be the only team you can sign-in with on local Chef.
-Redirect URIs will not matter, but you can set one to http://127.0.0.1:5173 (or whatever port you’ll run the Chef UI on) so that the form can be submitted.
+The team you use to create the application will be the only team you can sign-in with on local Synapse.
+Redirect URIs will not matter, but you can set one to http://127.0.0.1:5173 (or whatever port you’ll run the Synapse UI on) so that the form can be submitted.

 **4. Set up Convex deployment**